brierl/Mouse_WOI/README.md

 Option: Hgb correction option.
 Options either ratio or ex-em.
 Example =ex-em

 Notes:
 ***For averaging purposes (later), format excel documents so all mice that are going to be averaged together are in sequential lines.
-Mice in different groups should be separated by at least one line.***
+Mice in different groups should be separated by at least one line.
+Currently being updated to include movie scripts...***

 ### Function List (All wrappers):
 1.	excel_reader.m